abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

 ## Iterating in reverse order

-This is a common pattern when we need to iterate over an array in reverse order in order to improve the time complexity of the algorithm.

-- It's usually to make use of the already calculated values in the right side of the array and prevent the need to recalculate them again.
-Or to do something with the values in the right side of the array.
-- To iterate over an array in reverse order, we can use:
-  - the `range()` function and pass it the `start`, `stop`, and `step` arguments.
-    - `range(start, stop, step)` -> `range(len(arr) - 1, -1, -1)`
-  - iterating over a shallow copy of the reversed array
-    - `reversed(arr)`
-    - `arr[::-1]`

 ### Replace Elements with Greatest Element on Right Side

 | Video Solution                                                | Hint                                                                                                                                                                                             |